-Can you tell us a little bit about your journey into sex writing and how it went from being a hobby to being (I believe) your full-time job?
+Can you tell us a little bit about your journey into sex writing and how it went from being a hobby to being (I think I’m right in saying this?) your full-time job?

 So back in 2013 I think it was, I was having a horrible time at work and I was also struggling a lot with anxiety.
 I have anxiety at a low-level all the time, but it comes in waves, and around that time I had a huge wave – partly due to work, and partly due to the stress of trying to keep my work life and my blog life separate.
 At the same time I’d done a couple of GOTN-related pieces of work, and I wondered if I could start doing this stuff full time.

 I went to Eroticon in 2014, and met so many incredible sex bloggers and writers, and got some truly invaluable advice from the people I met there.
 I even got commissioned to start working with Pandora Blake, copywriting for their site Dreams of Spanking.
 At the time I’d quit my job, and expected to be able to live off savings/bits and pieces for perhaps six months before i had to find a new day job.
 But that conference gave me the confidence and knowledge to start finding freelance work and live full-time off what I’m doing as GOTN.
 I’m earning way less than I used to in the corporate world, but I don’t have to take rush-hour tubes any more, and I can spend more time focusing on the blog and doing the things I really love.